gkhaburzaniya/pyscript-docs/docs/beginning-pyscript.md

 This file tells PyScript and your browser about various [configurable aspects](../user-guide/configuration) of your application.
-Put simply, it tells PyScript what it needs in order to run your application.
+It tells PyScript what it needs in order to run your application.
 The only thing we need to show is that we require the third party `arrr` module to do the
 [actual translation](https://arrr.readthedocs.io/en/latest/).